Aadarsh131/The-Rust-programming-language/Chapter 04. Understanding Ownership/4.1 What is Ownership?/ownership.md

 - string literals are `Immutable` and is of `fixed size`
 - cannot take user input at runtime *(in this situation allocator will need to allocate the heap memory at the runtime)*.

-For those, Rust has a second string type, **String**.
-This type manages data allocated on the heap and stores the data at compile time.
+Rust has a second string type, **String**.
+It manages data allocated on the heap and stores the data at compile time.

 Converting a string literal to String using the `String::from` function:
 ```rs